z3bg/iris/README.md

 Code:
 - https://github.com/identifi/identifi-lib Library for reading and writing Identifi messages and indexes
-- https://github.com/identifi/identifi-angular AngularJS interface, runs at https://identi.fi
+- https://github.com/identifi/identifi-angular Angular UI for web, browser extensions and Electron app

 What
 ----